laah/responsive-portfolio/README.md

 index.html

--correct logo to take up 100% of height of header in 768px viewpoint.
+-correct logo to take up 100% of height of header in 768px viewport.
 Currently has a large margin at the bottom.

 portfolio.html

--expand logo to take up 100% of viewpoint width in 640px view.
+-expand logo to take up 100% of viewport width in 640px view.

--correct display of thumbnails when scrolling so images do not scroll over the header.

--correct logo to take up 100% of height of header in 768px viewpoint.
+-correct logo to take up 100% of height of header in 768px viewport.
 Currently has a large margin at the bottom.